-- have a history of illicit or prescription drug or alcohol abuse - have low blood pressure - have past or current depression - suffer from chronic or severe constipation - have been told that you metabolize tramadol or other pain medications rapidly - have problems with your thyroid, adrenal or prostate gland - have diabetes - have liver problems - have kidney problems - have or had in the past hallucinations or other severe mental problems - have a central nervous system (CNS) infection - are dependent on opioids - are planning on drinking alcohol, drinking alcohol while taking ZYTRAM XL may cause dangerous side effects, including death.
+- have a history of illicit or prescription drug or alcohol abuse - have low blood pressure - have past or current depression - suffer from chronic or severe constipation - have been told that you metabolize tramadol or other pain medications rapidly - have problems with your thyroid, adrenal or prostate gland

+- have diabetes - have liver problems - have kidney problems - have or have had problems with your mood (such as depression or anxiety), hallucinations, or other mental health problems - have a central nervous system (CNS) infection - are dependent on opioids - are planning on drinking alcohol, drinking alcohol while taking ZYTRAM XL may cause dangerous side effects, including death.
 Do not drink alcohol while taking ZYTRAM XL. - have suicidal thoughts or actions - have circulatory problems (e.g., body does not get enough oxygen and nutrients to function properly due to a lack of blood flow) - have been told you are at risk of having heart problems, hyponatremia (low sodium levels in the blood), or seizures - have a condition that causes weakness or frailty - have difficulty urinating - have a sleep disorder which causes pauses in breathing or shallow breathing while sleeping (sleep apnea) - are over 65 years of age